Syscall1dev/RBFI/README.md

 # RBFI
-RBFI is a 64-bit firmware that can roll back from 64-bit to 32 and 16 bits, and also has a command shell
+RBFI is a 64-bit firmware that can roll back from 64-bit to 32 and 16 bits
 # Info:
 ![Assembly(Nasm)](https://img.shields.io/badge/Ready-90%25-orange)
 ![Assembly(Nasm)](https://img.shields.io/badge/In-developered-blue)